-Zoning and occupant control – PIR systems - KBCN0335
+Zoning and occupant control – PIR detection systems - KBCN0335

-The aim of the Health & Wellbeing section is to recognise efforts to benefit the future occupants of the building and their user comfort and control.
-Therefore, without manual over-ride controls, PIR lighting controls are not compliant with the criteria.
+The aim of the Health & Wellbeing category is to recognise ways to benefit occupants through giving them control of their lighting environment.
+Without manual overrides, presence or absence detection lighting controls (such as PIR detection systems) are not compliant with the criteria.

-BREEAM recognises the energy efficiency benefits of passive infrared sensor (PIR) systems in buildings through the Energy section.
-Therefore, in some cases it may be necessary for the design team to prioritise one particular lighting strategy to the detriment of achieving a particular credit.
+BREEAM recognises the energy efficiency benefits of detection systems in buildings through the Energy category.
+In some cases, the design team may have to prioritise one particular lighting strategy to the detriment of achieving a credit elsewhere.

 18 09 2017 Wording amended to clarify the meaning.